 3. Maruni

-In 1928, the company got established.
+In 1928, the company was established.
 Up to date, the brand is a guru in making quality products.
 It knows the ropes of making Japanese furniture of different kinds using wood.

-Building structures like Shinto shrines and Buddhist temples attribute to the brand’s rich experience in furniture making.
+Building structures like Shinto shrines and Buddhist temples contribute to the brand’s rich furniture-making experience.

 Initially, the company concentrated on making pure Japanese furniture.
-Because of the influence from the outside world, the brand also makes designs copied from Europe.
+Because of the influence of the outside world, the brand also makes designs copied from Europe.

-Their products, like the Maruni Hiroshima chairs, are cherished worldwide for their top-notch quality.
+Like the Maruni Hiroshima chairs, their products are cherished worldwide for their top-notch quality.

 4. Hida Furniture

-As its name suggests, the company gets based in the Hida Mountains.
+As its name suggests, the company is based in the Hida Mountains.
 The west side of the company is full of forests, making the wood, its key material for building furniture, accessible.

-Having been established over a century ago, the brand is rich in skills and experience in making Japanese furniture.
+Established over a century ago, the brand is rich in skills and experience making Japanese furniture.

-Because of their quality and long-lasting products, Hida Furniture has gotten the attention of the world.
+Because of its quality and long-lasting products, Hida Furniture has attracted the world’s attention.
 Customers worldwide import their furniture.

 The brand’s furniture designs are unique and durable.
 Currently, the company has explored its potential by doing green manufacturing.
 It is one of the leading Japanese furniture manufacturers on the market today.